 What stage of development is the system in, and what project development life cycle was used?

-The system is in a mixed phase.
-Some features of the system are DME (Development Modernization and Enhancement) which other established functions are in Operations & Maintenance Phase.
-The DOL System Development Lifecycle Management Manual is used for the project development. `
+The system is in a mixed phase of development.
+Some features of the system are DME (Development Modernization and Enhancement) while other established functions are in the Operations & Maintenance Phase.
+The DOL System Development Lifecycle Management Manual is used for the project development.

 Does the project employ technology which may raise privacy concerns?
 If so please discuss their implementation?

 As a result of performing the PIA, what choices has the agency made regarding the information technology system and collection of information?